Safe & Affordable Housing

-In 2010 the City of Chula Vista approved $385,000 in Community Development Block Grant (CDBG) funds to assist in the acquisition and rehabilitation of a 7 unit rental complex in Southwest Chula Vista.
-The property will house former foster youth.
+In 2010, the City of Chula Vista approved $385,000 in Community Development Block Grant (CDBG) funds to assist in the acquisition and rehabilitation of a seven unit rental complex in Southwest Chula Vista.
+The property houses former foster youth.

 In 2007, Chelsea Investment Co. was approved to develop 92 affordable rental apartments as an inclusionary obligation for Otay Ranch Village 11.
-The project includes 92 units and is located near the Otay Ranch Towne Center in Eastern Chula Vista.
-All units are 3-bedroom townhomes with 2-car garages that are affordable to very low- and low-income persons.
+The project is located near the Otay Ranch Towne Center in Eastern Chula Vista and provides 3-bedroom townhomes with 2-car garages that are affordable to very low- and low-income households.

 Seniors on Broadway

-Seniors on Broadway Limited Partnership was awarded HOME funds to construct 42 affordable senior housing units in the Southwest Redevelopment Project area at 825 Broadway.
+Seniors on Broadway was awarded $3.5 Million in HOME funds to construct 42 affordable senior housing units in the Southwest Redevelopment Project area at 825 Broadway and was completed in December 2007.
 The maximum rents range from $360-$600 per month, based on the intent to serve extremely low-income seniors.
-The project was completed in December 2007.

 Seniors on Broadway won the San Diego Housing Federation's Award for 2008 Housing Project of the Year for Less than 50 Units.
 The project has partnered with the adjacent charter school for a "Generations Together" program that provides inter-generational exchange between senior residents and the elementary school students.
 A collaboration between MAAC and SeniorNet created a computer lab and computer training for residents, school children, and the community.